 How does the DITOGA project work?

-In a first step, we ask young people, training institutions and companies what they are missing in vocational training, for example potential skill gaps.
-From this input, we make a list with measurement criteria and a list of questions.
+In a first step, we asked young people, training institutions and companies what they were missing in vocational training, and talked about potential skill gaps, for example.
+From this input, we made a list with measurement criteria and a list of questions.

-The next step is to develop an auto-analytics app for mobile phones to be used by VET graduates.
-The app enables young people who have completed their vocational training to give feedback on their training and their need in a real life context.
-The answers from the app are then anonymised, analysed and evaluated using a special software.
-At the end, we make these results and deductions available to VET training institutions using the DITOGA Analytics Software.
+The next step was to develop an auto-analytics app for mobile phones to be used by VET graduates.
+The app enables young people who have completed their vocational training to give feedback on their training and their needs in a real life context.
+The answers from the app are anonymised, analysed and evaluated using a special software.
+Eventually, these results and deductions are made available to VET training institutions using the DITOGA Analytics Software.

 Why should YOU get involved?

 The app works using selftracking software and by using a reward system.
 The basic questions are: Can I apply the things I learned in training to my job?
 And where would I have needed more or different competences?
 The more questions are answered, the more virtual reward trophies, so-called “badges”, are collected in the app and keep the user motivated to insert data and to excel at their current job.
-It will support VET institutions all over Europe to adapt their VET programmes in respect of current developments in the business world.
+It supports VET institutions all over Europe to adapt their VET programmes to current developments in the business world.